How do you differentiate a law firm?

-This is a critical observation for professional services.
 No one goes out daily to shop for a lawyer or advertising agency.
-Clients purchase the service when they have a real need, and it is the job of marketers to position their firm in the first consideration set (or ideally as the sole choice).
-From the client’s viewpoint suppliers of services are numerous and largely undifferentiated.
+Clients purchase the service when they have a real need, and it is the job of marketers to position their firm in the first consideration set or ideally as the sole choice.
+From the client’s viewpoint suppliers of professional services are numerous and largely undifferentiated.

 The skill of listening becomes absolutely critical.
 Many professionals suffer from the flaw of talking too much about themselves and their firm.
 I tell all clients to, “Be interested, not interesting.”
-This notion was deftly illustrated in an episode of NBC’s The Office, when during a sales call Michael complimentes the prospect on the size of the fish he had recently caught.
-Unfortunately, his ignorant companion, Andy, tells a competing and overwhelming fish story of his own in an effort impress and they ended up losing the sale.
+This was deftly illustrated in an episode of NBC’s The Office, when during a sales call Michael complimentes the prospect on the size of a fish he had caught.
+Unfortunately, his ignorant companion, Andy, tells a competing and overwhelming fish story of his own in an effort to impress.
+They lose the sale.

-Clients are keeping mental checklists of every interaction with you.
-They are asking themselves, do they understand my industry and my business, recognize my personal drivers for decision-making, are responsive and proactive, tell me things I do not know, and do they advise me in language I can understand?
+Clients keep mental checklists of every interaction with you.
+They ask themselves, do they understand my industry and my business, recognize my personal drivers for decision-making, are responsive and proactive, tell me things I do not know, and do they advise me in language I can understand?
 In short, do they care enough to make me successful?

-While working at Interbrand, I was involved in an engagement to rebrand a global consulting firm.
-Much of our research supported the points made in the previous paragraph and went further to clarify the nature of the relationship between professional service and client.
-We found that professional services were there in humble but proud support and we used the analogy of Tenzing Norgay, the man behind Sir Edmund Hillary’s successful ascent of the summit of Mount Everest.
+While at Interbrand, I led the rebranding of a global consulting firm.
+Our research supported the points made in the previous paragraph.
+We found that professional services must exist in humble but proud support of their clients.
+We used the analogy of Tenzing Norgay, the man behind Sir Edmund Hillary’s successful ascent of the summit of Mount Everest.

 Norgay said, “If it is a shame to be the second man on Mount Everest, then I will have to live with this shame.”
 This epitomized the insight that professional services help make the client successful and that they find satisfaction and reward through the accomplishments of those they support.
 We even went so far as to suggest renaming the consultancy “Tenzing” (which obviously did not happen).